ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 peel another on their turn and take my Burning Wish.
 They have a Smasher to follow it up and I die before I can get anything together.

--3 Cabal Therapy, -2 Preordain, -1 Bauble, -1 Island, +1 Tropical Island, +2
+-3 Cabal Therapy, -2 Preordain, -1 Bauble, -1 Island
-Abrupt Decay, +2 Hurkyl's Recall, +1 Echoing Truth, +1 Thoughtseize
++1 Tropical Island, +2 Abrupt Decay, +2 Hurkyl's Recall, +1 Echoing Truth, +1 Thoughtseize

 G2: I cantrip on my turn and set up for t2 Empty the Warrens.
 They start with a land that only makes one mana, and pass.
 I probe them in the process of making